psychicEgg/EDHM/Odyssey/3rdPartyMods/HyperspaceMod/Readme.md

 **Release Notes:**
 - Ready for Elite Dangerous 4.4.1.1 (Rhino Update)
+- Minor change to improve compatibility with other 3PMods

 **Previous versions:**
 - Now the Cockpit Lighting is separate from the HUD, so it's possible to turn one off and keep the other on